Building Quality Backlinks

 These links are often referred to as “backlinks“.
 You will need 150+ backlinks coming into your site to get any traction on Google’s search results pages or “SERPs”.
 This is obviously a major undertaking and this article discusses how to approach inbound links.

 You can start at Open Link Profiler.
 Enter your web address in the search box and this site will give you a report on who links to your site.
-You may be surprised who is linking to you, and you may even want to request some sites remove links to your site.
-Most people find they have very few links, and this is a situation you need to reverse.
+You may be surprised who is linking to you, and you may even want to request some sites remove links to your site or upload a list of links to “disavow” to Google’s Search Console.
+Most website owners find they have very few links, and this is a situation you need to reverse, and quickly.

 So, you know who is already linking to you, and you have a list of quality sites that don’t link to you but that do link to your competitors, its time to hit the phone or email and request these missing, high PageRank links.

 Note that Dynamic Web Solutions can report on backlinks for you and contrast your site with one or two others in a table report.
 This makes it very easy to spot which links you could be going after.

 Similarly, you can improve your reputation with Google by linking to quality sites – sites with high PageRank™.
 This demonstrates that you are a good Internet citizen and are focused on your customer’s experience, not just your own interests.

 Should I touch zero PageRank™ sites?

 Only if you have no links.
 Best left alone otherwise.

 Can the site requesting payment prove that they can direct traffic to you, and not just any traffic but people ready to buy?
 Is their price per click lower than Google Adwords?

 Should I get the links all at once, or over time?